kabanero-io/kabanero-security/design/scanning.md

 See: https://www.open-scap.org/download/

 #### 2) Add OVAL and XCCDF definition files to the image and upload it to DockerHub (in kabanero/scanner)
+Champ needs to be able to customize the scanning options.
+This needs to be done with configuration (indicating what sets of OVAL or XCCDF rules should be used for the scan).

 ### Done as part of Kabanero pipelines impl:
 #### 3) Update scan-pipeline.yaml to include the pipeline task for scanning.
 Sample: